hank-ai/darknet/README.md

 > If you don't have `C:/Program Files/darknet/bin/darknet.exe` then this means you _did not_ install it, you only built it!
 Make sure you go through each panel of the NSIS installation wizard in the previous step.

 ## Docker

-To build darknet via Docker with GPU support, [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) must be installed on your system, and the build process must be executed in `docker run`.
+To build Darknet via Docker with GPU support, [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) must be installed on your system, and the build process must be executed in `docker run`.

 Below is an example Dockerfile built with the following command: